Scroll Down For:

 SCHOOL SHOP: For the convenience of pupils, they can buy copies, pencils, pens and other stationery items, in the school shop, which is located in the school office.

-In 2016, Glasheen Boys’ School was chosen as the partner school with UCC to launch ‘VISUAL THINKING STRATEGIES’ as a teaching method.
+Glasheen Boys’ School was chosen as the partner school with UCC to launch ‘VISUAL THINKING STRATEGIES’ as a teaching method.
 This is an amazing opportunity for our boys and will be of huge benefit to them for years to come.
-This work is continuing in 2016/17.

-______________________________________________________________________________________________ SCHOOL ACHIEVEMENTS: Our school has achieved its 5th GREEN FLAG and plans are already underway for our 6th GREEN FLAG.
-Glasheen Boys’ School also has an ACTIVE SCHOOL FLAG, DIGITAL SCHOOL OF EXCELLENCE STATUS, HEALTH PROMOTING SCHOOL STATUS, YELLOW FLAG and EUROPEAN BLUE FLAG.
-Our school has been in the ALL-IRELAND QUIZ FINALS in Dublin, in 8 of the last 10 years, finishing All-Ireland Runners Up, on two occasions.
-Our boys are the reigning INTERSCHOOL TENNIS BARBER CUP CHAMPIONS, having won the trophy in 6 out of the last 7 years.
+SCHOOL ACHIEVEMENTS: In 2023, our school has 7 GREEN FLAGS & the AMBER FLAG (2022/23) for Mental Health & Wellbeing.
+Glasheen Boys’ School also has an ACTIVE SCHOOL FLAG, DIGITAL SCHOOL OF EXCELLENCE STATUS, HEALTH PROMOTING SCHOOL STATUS, SCIENCE & MATHS AWARD WINNERS, YELLOW FLAG and EUROPEAN BLUE FLAG.
+Our boys were recent F.A.I INTERSCHOOL SOCCER CHAMPIONS of Cork City & County.
 Glasheen Boys’ School is enjoying wonderful successes in ATHLETICS, TUG-OF-WAR, FOOTBALL, HURLING, SOCCER and the Interschools PORT OF CORK competition.
-Glasheen Boys’ School is also the reigning, INTERSCHOOLS CRICKET CHAMPION SCHOOL.
+Glasheen Boys’ School is also the reigning, INTERSCHOOLS CHAMPION SCHOOL in both CHESS (2020 & 2021) & CRICKET.
+Our boys were chosen to represent Ireland in the World Food Day Video presentation in autumn 2021.

 COMMUNICATION: We place a strong emphasis on effective Communication between Home & School.
-Parent / Teacher Meetings are held each year, with Progress Reports also being issued.
-We publish regular Newsletters, to keep everyone in touch with what is happening in your school.
+We send our Information Letters to each class level at the start of every school year.
+Parent / Teacher Meetings are held each year, with Progress Reports also being issued every June.
+The principal also sends out regular Emails to all parents & specific classes, through Databiz.
+We publish an annual Board of Management Report for all of our school community.
 There are External & Internal Notice Boards, throughout the school.
 Our Home School Liaison Teacher also works very closely with parents and offers courses and to parents, during the year.
-We also use text-a-parent, Twitter, Facebook and our school website, to alert parents of school events and activities.
+We also use this School Website, Text-a-parent, Twitter & Facebook , to alert parents of school events and activities.
 Our School Website is constantly kept up to date, to ensure that all members of our school community are well-informed.
+There are also Class Emails, through which parents and teachers can maintain positive contact.

 STANDARDISED TEST SCORES